alexis-rigaud/linalg/OpenCL.md

 Introduction
 ------------------

-OpenCL is a standard for multi-platform heterogeneous parallel programming.
+OpenCL is a _low-level, c-like language for high-performances heterogeneous data-parallel programming_ standard.

 It is standardized and maintained by [Khronos Group](https://registry.khronos.org/OpenCL/).

-It allows to compile and run *kernels* on GPU for acceleration purpose of routines that are organized with the same operation over multiples dimensions.
+For instance it allows to compile and run *kernels* on GPU for acceleration purpose of routines that are organized with the same operation over multiples dimensions.

 OpenCL is the abbreviation of Open Compute language.
 It is a dialect of C99, and had been extended to C++.

-It features a Host / Kernel separation paradigm, with a detailed memory hierarchy (__global, __local, __constant, and __private).
+It features a Host / Kernel separation paradigm, folowing a SIMT (Single Instruction, Multiple Thread) execution model, with a detailed memory hierarchy (__global, __local, __constant, and __private) and synchronization mechanisms.

 GPUs & iGPUs
 ------------------